… and i yearn for yarn to follow the braid

 3. The Returning.

-In the returning stage, the ceremony or ritual of intiation has penetrated the subconscious and integrated with the individual to bring forth a new state of being and awareness.
-The deed has been achieved and the initiate has accepted her gifts, which have brought her to self trust, self recognition and a deeper understanding of surrender and faith in herself.
-The celebration and support of those in her life enhance her experience to trust in the cycles of her life; and create a strong sense of belonging and acceptance to her.
+In the returning stage, the ceremony or ritual of initiation has fully entered and imprinted on the subconscious, and has integrated with the individual to bring forth a new state of being and awareness.
+The deed has been achieved, the seed is growing, and the initiate has accepted her gifts, which have brought her to self-trust, self-recognition and a deeper understanding of surrender and faith in herself.
+The celebration and support of those in her life enhance her experience to trust in the cycles of her life, and to create a strong sense of belonging and acceptance to her.

 s a c r e d t i m e